 Materials: Chromed metal (iron and brass) rods and slats.
 Clear crystal hand blown half round glass globes.
 Chrome canopy.
 Bakelite sockets.

 Width: ∅ 54 cm / 21.25”

-Any type of light bulb can be used, but a long white/opaque or frosted one is preferred.
+Any type of light bulb can be used.
+Not a specific one preferred.
+For this setup long frosted tubular bulbs were used.